sean-wade/tnt_vectornet_with_tensorrt/README.md

 - [x] remove torch-geometric requirements
 - [x] batchify the data and compute subgraph in pipeline
 - [x] better visualize the evaluation result
+- [x] use tensorboard to viz the loss & metric
 - [x] overfit the tiny sample dataset
 - [x] simplify the inference pipeline for deploy
 - [ ] deploy through TensorRT or other framework